The Curse of Dark Skin

 "The Negro may be baptized and enter the Church; and some of these unfortunate people have been baptized and have proved their faithfulness and worthiness before the Lord, in this their second estate" (p.
 111).

 I do not believe that the Negro race is an unfortunate people.
-But I do believe that it is unfortunate that Latter-day Saints cannot obtain this highly insightful book from more bookstores.
+But I do believe that it is unfortunate that Latter-day Saints cannot obtain these books more readily from their church.

 It is almost as if the LDS Church is trying to remove part of its historical teachings.
 Maybe this would account for the fact that even a Mormon President is in the dark about some church history.
 Now since he is in the dark, you can imagine the state of the ordinary lay persons.